Tarun-Sachan/movies-app-firebase/README.md

 # movies-app-firebase

-   App fetches data from firebase database to gather data for movies and user also has option to update movies list.
+   App fetche data from Firebase Realtime Database to gather data for movies and user also has option to update movies list.

 ## [Live Demo](https://tarun-sachan.github.io/movies-app-firebase/)